gioblu/PJON/README.md

 PJON v1.0 stable
 ====

 PJON (Padded Jittering Operative Network) is an Arduino compatible single wire, multi-master communication bus system implemented in  270 lines of C++ and Wiring (not considering comments).
 It is designed as an alternative to i2c, 1-Wire, Serial and other Arduino compatible protocols.
 If you are interested to know more about the PJON standard, visit the [Wiki](https://github.com/gioblu/PJON/wiki).
 If you need a wireless multimaster implementation check [PJON_ASK](https://github.com/gioblu/PJON_ASK).
-If you need help or something is not working visit the [Troubleshooting wiki page](https://github.com/gioblu/PJON/wiki/Troubleshooting).
+If you need help or something is not working visit the [Troubleshooting Wiki page](https://github.com/gioblu/PJON/wiki/Troubleshooting).

 ```cpp
 #include <PJON.h>     // Transmitter board code